PauliusMacernis/KnowledgeBase/Missing/README.md

 - The ability to explain complicated processes in non-technical language
 - Good team working abilities
 - A good understanding of customer care
-- Excellent communication skills, both written and verbal
+- Excellent communication skills, both written and verbal: English
+- Public speaking: on conferences, teaching sessions, etc.
+- Initiative and willingness to learn new technologies and skills
 - ...

 ## 4. Tools